SHIPPING starts at 29 DKK | FREE SHIPPING in Denmark on orders over 499 DKK

 Sustainability & Ethics

 Another aspect that I care about deeply is ethics.
-I believe that everyone involved in the production of a piece has to be paid fair wages, which is why I favour partners based in Denmark and the EU.
-However I’m aware that unfair labour practices exist even in countries like Denmark and as a small one- woman business this is outside of my control.
+I believe that everyone involved in the production of a piece has to be paid fair wages, which is why I favour partners based in Denmark and the EU where labour laws are strickter.
+However I’m aware that unfair labour practices exist even in countries like Denmark.
 To minimise the chance of exploitation of labour I try to do as much as possible myself.

 I’m working on continuously educating myself about the environmental and ethical impacts of my business and endeavour to keep them as minimal as I can to the best of my knowledge, but I am by no means perfect!